verbb/formie/docs/developers/custom-field.md

 ### Field Types
-Refer to the [Vue Formulate](https://vueformulate.com/guide/inputs/types/button/) docs on the available input types to select from.
+Refer to the [FormKit](https://formkit.com/essentials/inputs) docs on the available input types to select from.

 ### Validation
-Refer to the [Vue Formulate](https://vueformulate.com/guide/validation/#available-rules) docs on the available validation rules.
+Refer to the [FormKit](https://formkit.com/essentials/validation) docs on the available validation rules.

 ```php
 SchemaHelper::textField([